 Generally, a "generic" drug works the same as a brand name drug and usually costs less.
 When a generic version of a brand name drug is available, our network pharmacies will provide you the generic version.
 We usually will not cover the brand name drug when a generic version is available.
 In this instance, we will cover the brand name drug through your supplemental drug coverage.
-(Your share of the cost may be greater for the brand name drug than for the generic drug.)
+(Your share of the cost is \$5 plus the difference in cost between the brand name drug and the generic drug.)